martijnvanschie/azure-utilities-eventgrid/README.md

 `evgtpub -h`

+### Send a single file to the event grid

 Example command that takes the default file (`event.json`) from the working directory

-`evgtpub --topic evgt-demo --accesskey "sometoken"`
+`evgtpub send file --topic evgt-demo --accesskey "sometoken"`

 You can specify a different file using the `--filename` option.

-`evgtpub --topic evgt-demo --accesskey "sometoken" --filename "someevent.json"`
+`evgtpub send file --topic evgt-demo --accesskey "sometoken" --filename "someevent.json"`

 As the event id is a required field it should be in the file or the serilization file fail.
 To prevent duplicate id's you can tell the cli to override the id with a guid prior to sending it to the event grid.
 Use the `` option to enforce a new id.

-`evgtpub --topic evgt-demo --accesskey "sometoken" --override-eventid true`
+`evgtpub send file --topic evgt-demo --accesskey "sometoken" --override-eventid true`

+### Send files from a folder to the event grid

+Example command that takes the default file (`events`) folder in the working directory

+`evgtpub send folder --topic evgt-demo --accesskey "sometoken"`

+You can specify a different folder using the `--folder` option.

+`evgtpub send folder --topic evgt-demo --accesskey "sometoken" --folder "messages"`

 ## Enjoy